brevis-network/prover-network-contracts/docs/staking.md

 - Result: may slash less than requested due to cap or rounding

 ### **Dual-Target Mechanism**
-Both slashing functions apply the determined percentage to two targets, and move slashed assets to controller treasury.
+Both slashing methods apply the percentage to two targets, transferring the slashed assets to the controller treasury.
 - **Vault Assets:** Proportional removal via `vault.controllerSlash()`
 - **Pending Unstakes:** Apply percentage to slashingScale, reduce totalUnstaking

 ### **Slashing Scale & Application**
-- **Scale Management:** Starts at 100%; each slash reduces the scale proportionally with a floor at 20% to prevent total value wipeout
+- Scale starts at 100%; each slash reduces it proportionally, with a 20% floor to prevent complete value loss
-- **Deactivation Triggers:** Scale below 40% or self-stake below minimum automatically deactivates prover
+- Provers are automatically deactivated if scale falls below 40% or self-stake drops below minimum
-- **Pending Unstake Impact:** New requests snapshot current scale; existing requests are adjusted proportionally until completion
+- New unstake requests snapshot the current scale; existing requests adjust proportionally until completion

 ---